apereo/cas/Mailing-Lists.md

 ### Is this a bug?

-Research the issue and be sure to do your due diligence.
-Have you scanned the web archives for similar cases?
-Have you looked at the project’s documentation to find better explanations?
-Have you reviewed the project’s mailing lists, chatrooms and other facilities to find possible solutions?
+Research the issue and be sure to do your due diligence:

+- Have you scanned the web archives for similar cases?
+- Have you looked at the project’s documentation to find better explanations?
+- Have you reviewed the project’s mailing lists, chatrooms and other facilities to find possible solutions?
+- Have you considered upgrading to the latest maintenance release to see if the problem has been fixed?

 ### Should I submit?